 Config presets, dashboard sync, and bank transfer billing

-Iris 1.2.0 ships a complete config management flow — pick from five presets, tune on the dashboard, and push to VS Code in one click.
+Iris Code 1.2.0 ships a complete config management flow - pick from five presets, tune on the dashboard, and push to VS Code in one click.
 Nigerian users can now also pay with a bank transfer instead of a card.- Added preset configs: set

 presetIdin.irisconfig.jsonto snap your whole team to a known baseline (strict,balanced,legacy,security, ortypescript).
 Preset configs are free for all users. - Added config enforcement for Free users: if a free user edits preset threshold values locally, those edits are ignored and marked with a yellow warning in the editor pointing to the preset as the source of truth.